 Having a camera is a necessity for any PR/Marketing department of an organization.
 The other day one of my clients asked me about buying a new digital camera.
 What should you consider?
 There are so many choices.
+Especially nowadays.
+You can stick to something traditional in your hands, or go for a remote system (like DJI Mavic Air 2) for tracking air shots and aerial photography.
+There’s been so much growth in the grand scheme of camera technology, it is pretty amazing to think about.
 Although I’m not a camera buying expert, from the different types of lenses, understanding what is a viewfinder and learning about image sensors, these are just a few things that I learnt along the way.
 As well as this, here’s a short list of things I consider important.
 Please add a comment if you disagree or have something to add.

 1) Mega pixels: should be 4.0 or 5.0.